Property (T) for Banach algebras: Property for symmetrized -pseudofunction algebras

 Let $(\pi,L^p(\Omega,\nu))$ be an isometric $L^p$-representation of the locally compact group $G$.
 We denote by $\id$ the trivial representation of $G$ on $L^p(\Omega,\nu)$ and by $\lambda_p$ the left-regular representation of $G$ on $L^p(G)$.
 Consider the $L^p$-space

 This space contains the algebraic tensor product $L^p(G)\odot L^p(\Omega,\nu)$ as a dense subspace.
 Hence, $\lambda_p\otimes\pi$ and $\lambda_p\otimes\id$ defines isometric representations of $G$ on $E$.
 For $p=2$, we know from Fell's absorption principle that these two representations are unitarily equivalent.
-In Proposition \ref{prop:LpFellsAbsorption} below, we show the analogous statement for general $1\leq p<\infty$.
+For general $1\leq p<\infty$, an $L^p$-version of the Fell's absorption principle was shown in Proposition 5.1 \cite{Runde2004}.
+We state it in Proposition \ref{prop:LpFellsAbsorption} below in the form we need it.